antoinebcx/MolDecod-molecule-generation-transformer/README.md

 This repository contains:
 - MolDecod .pth file and its tokenizer in `/models`
-- A `streamlit.py` app to interact with the model
+- a `streamlit.py` app to interact with the model
-- A `TechnicalReport.md` for technical details
+- `TechnicalReport.md` for technical details
-- Notebooks to train, evaluate and use the model in `/notebooks`
+- `/notebooks` to train, evaluate and use the model
-- Utils functions in `/utils`
+- some `/utils` functions

 ## App